Azure/azure-c-shared-utility/devdoc/porting_guide.md

 The purpose of this document is to provide guidance on how to port the C Shared utility library to platforms not supported out of the box.
 The C shared utility library is used by C SDKs like IoTHub client SDK and EventHub client SDK.

-The document does not cover the specifics of any particular platform.
+The document does not cover the specifics of any particular platform, nor does this document show you where to disable the WIN32 define so that other platforms can be built.
+You will have to find it yourself in order to disable the WIN32 compile switch.

 ## References